nervewax/npm-compiler/README.md

 `yarn install` to grab all dependencies.

 ### Tasks
+To run a task, in terminal run `yarn [task name]`.
+E.g. `yarn watch`.

 - `build:css`
-Lint, compile and run post css on scss files.
+Lint, compile and run post css on .scss files.
 - `build:js`
 Lint and uglify js.
 - `build:images`